millerjs/udt_transfer/README.md

     --log xfer.log           will output completed file report to l_file --no-mmap                opt-out of memory mapping the file write --restart l_file         will restart the transfer from a log file xfer.log --verbose                verbose, notify of files being sent.
-Same as -v2 --quiet                  silence all warnings.
+Same as -v --quiet                  silence all warnings.
 Same as -v0